 Aged care services – storage of, access to and destruction of Schedule 4 and Schedule 8 poisons

 Storage of, and access to, Schedule 4 and Schedule 8 poisons

 - Schedule 4 poisons must be stored in a lockable facility.

 - Schedule 8 poisons must be stored in a lockable room and/or in a lockable storage facility that is firmly fixed to a floor or wall.
-A steel drug cabinet is no longer mandated, because of the increased prevalence of dose administration containers.
+A steel drug cabinet is not mandated, because of the prevalence of dose administration containers.
 However, a steel drug cabinet:

 - is strongly recommended for the storage of Schedule 8 poisons in original containers